mWater/jsonql/README.md

 ### table

+Single table, aliased. table can also refer to a CTE made by withs using its alias.

-Single table, aliased. { type: "table", table: tablename, alias: somealias }
+`{ type: "table", table: tablename, alias: somealias }`

 ### join